uri-library-data-services/iassist-preview/content/blog/happy-40th-birthday-uk-data-archive.md

 <http://www.jisc.ac.uk/news/stories/2007/07/news_ukda.aspx> The occasion
 called for reflection on the past, as the news story illuminates:

-> \"Jointly funded by JISC and the ESRC, the UKDA is now an
+> "Jointly funded by JISC and the ESRC, the UKDA is now an
 > internationally renowned centre of expertise in data acquisition and
-> is curator of the UK\'s largest collection of digital data in the
+> is curator of the UK's largest collection of digital data in the
 > social sciences and humanities.
 But as the booklet highlights, the
 > development of the Archive has not always gone smoothly and in the
 > early years even its strongest supporters could scarcely have imagined